Free initial advice

 If you choose to work with a solicitor for your personal injury claim, they could help you with gathering evidence.

-For more information on how to sue a company or to see if you could be eligible to work with one of our solicitors, you can contact our advisors.
+Learn how to sue a company or to see if you could be eligible to work with one of our solicitors, you can contact our advisors.

 Now that we’ve looked at how to sue a company, you might be interested to know how your compensation could be awarded.
 Personal injury compensation may include general damages and special damages.